Second stimulus check update: 'Very generous' and 'dramatic.' But when?

+Senate Majority Leader Mitch McConnell insists if there's another stimulus package, it will come together in July.
+To make that happen, legislators will have to work around a two-week Senate break from July 3 to July 17 and wrap up before Friday, Aug.
+7, when the Senate starts its August recess, which runs from Monday, Aug.
+10 to Sept.
+7, Labor Day.

+If Congress does pass a stimulus package by the end of July that includes a second round of stimulus checks, it's not out of the question that additional checks could start to be sent out by the IRS in August.
+President Donald Trump signed the CARES Act into law on March 27, and the first stimulus payments were sent less than three weeks later, on April 15.

-The proposals range from money to rebuild the nation's infrastructure to extending unemployment benefits.
-But whatever a second stimulus package might include, President Donald Trump thinks another summer bailout for individuals and businesses is all but guaranteed.
-Responding to a reporter's question on Monday about whether Washington will send a second round of stimulus checks, the president said, "We are.
+Trump is optimistic about a summer bailout package that includes another check.
+Responding to a reporter's question on Monday about whether Washington will send a a second round of direct payments to Americans, the president said, "We are.
 We are."

 "It will be very good.
 It will be very generous," the president added, "It's going to be over the next couple of weeks, probably."